ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

-# Introduction
+# Overview

-This section is a concise introduction to essential OpenTAP terminology, concepts, and tools.
+This section is a concise introduction to essential OpenTAP terminology, concepts, and tools at a cursory level.
+The intention is that it should provide non-developers with a sufficient understanding of OpenTAP and its ecosystem to get started, We will go into much more technical detail in the Developer's Guide section.
-It is intended for users as well as developers to get comfortable with the command line interface, and tools for editing test plans.
-This section of the guide is for anyone.
-The only real requirement is that you have installed OpenTAP.

-If you are already familiar with test plans, DUTs, and instruments, feel free to skip the OpenTAP Overview portion.

 If you are just looking for a quick reference of CLI options, a comprehensive reference of builtin commands is available [here](../CLI%20Reference).